not-shoyo/CarbonEyes-Chrome-Extension/README.md

 Shows the Data Transferred for the current website and also the emission caused by the current website

 To get Additional Information about the emission caused by the user.
-Click on “See Your Stats”
+Click on the “_See Your Stats_” button

 ### **Webpage**

 ![](Aspose.Words.58f915f2-c4fe-4c01-957a-b510e86d2850.003.png)

-It consists of the **all time total** Co2 Emission by the user until he/she decides to use the “Clear History” button
+It consists of the **all time total** Co2 Emission by the user until he/she decides to use the “_Clear History_” button

 There are 2 graphs on the webpage.
-The Live line chart shows the change in emission vs time whereas the live donut graph shows the percentage of Co2 Emitted by each domain.
+The **live** line chart shows the change in emission vs time whereas the live donut graph shows the percentage of Co2 Emitted by **each domain**.

-Also there is a feature to expand different domains and see which domain specific sessions cost more carbon emission.
+Also there is a feature to expand different domains and see which domain specific **sessions / tabs** cause more carbon emission.

-The domains can also be ranked on the basis of “Emission” to see most to least contribution towards carbon footprint.
+The domains can also be **ranked** on the basis of Emission to see most to least contribution towards carbon footprint.

 The Extended Website also shows which domain is Green, Semi Green and Not Green depending on the **average** of total carbon emission from a domain by the number of sessions ( in this case tabs ) contributing to the specific domain.